Bunguluke

 Bunguluke is a locality in Victoria, Australia, located approximately 17 km from Wycheproof, Victoria.

 Bunguluke used to be known as Bungeluke.
 Bungeluke Post Office opened on 18 October 1875 and closed in 1942.
 A post office was open at Bungeluke North from 1878 until 1895 and from 1902 until 1930.
 A Bungeluke Railway Station office opened in 1884 and was renamed Fairview some months later and a Bungeluke West office opened in 1880 became Tyrrell Creek in 1882.

+Bunguluke is located near a section of the Avoca River, which runs through the middle of the locality.